Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 R² Score: [insert value]
 These values indicate how well the KNN model performs in capturing patterns in the data.
 A lower RMSE means predictions are close to actual values, while an R² close to 1 shows a good fit.

-#### 📍 Linear regression
-4) In this project, I also applied Linear Regression, one of the most fundamental supervised learning algorithms.
-The goal was to predict housing prices (USSTHPI) using all relevant economic features such as inflation (CPI), interest rates (FEDFUNDS), GDP, mortgage debt (MDSP), unemployment rate (UNRATE), and lag/rolling features.
-Also, In this part, I wanted to predict the prices based on all features , so I did not remove lagged house price index because these ones enhance the efficiency but I used Linear regression without these feature as well which I explained it after this model.

-We trained the model using standardized input features and evaluated its performance on a separate test set.
-The results were as follows:

-Mean Squared Error (MSE): 0.00115
-Root Mean Squared Error (RMSE): 0.03395
-R² Score: 0.99928
-This exceptionally high R² score indicates that the model explains 99.9% of the variance in housing prices, meaning the linear regression model fits the data very well.
-Additionally, the predicted vs. actual plot shows that the predictions align very closely with real housing price values, suggesting that the model generalizes well and is not overfitting.
-This further reinforces that linear regression can be an effective baseline model for predicting housing prices when given well-prepared and enriched economic data.

-5) Linear regression without lagged columns: I utilized this model to further explore the ralationship between our main features and house price index:
-Linear Regression Model Evaluation:
-Mean Squared Error: 0.070626422216715
-Root Mean Squared Error: 0.2657563211227816
-R² Score: 0.955949408314608

-Linear Regression Coefficients:
-CPIAUCSL: -2.9049414399599436
-FEDFUNDS: -0.08364351713363764
-Close: -1.0532527823441694e-06
-MDSP: 0.4238359272635925
-GDP: 0.0010434981353119846
-UNRATE: -0.011024955688318
-Intercept: -16.027124231485736

-The linear regression model performed strongly, achieving an R² score of 0.956, indicating that approximately 95.6% of the variance in housing prices can be explained by the selected economic indicators.
-The Mean Squared Error (MSE) was 0.0706, and the Root Mean Squared Error (RMSE) was 0.266, showing a relatively low prediction error.

 ---